acolijn/SlowControlDB/README.md

 # SlowControlDB
-Tool to write LabView slow control data to mongoDB
+Tool to write LabView slow control data to mongoDB.